-This vegan version of ramen is simple, (although, not as simple as adding a flavor packet to hot water…but it is way way healthier), and it is so yummy!
-The ramen broth only takes a few minutes to make and then all you have to do is add mushrooms, bok choy, and noodles!
+This vegan ramen recipe is simple, (although, not as simple as adding a flavor packet to hot water…but it is way way healthier), and it is so yummy!
+The plant based ramen broth only takes a few minutes to make and then all you have to do is add mushrooms, bok choy, and noodles!
 Easy.

 This vegan shiitake ramen recipe is so delicious that there may not be leftovers.
 But if you plan on making this last, be aware that most ramen noodles do not hold up well when left in the broth.
 If you wish to use this for leftovers or meal planning, simply keep the broth and noodles separate until you are ready to heat and eat them.

 Here is a video for visual step by step directions =]

 Get your FREE EBOOK!
 It includes 15 flavorful and simple recipes.
 5 breakfasts, 5 lunches, and 5 dinners.
 All healthy.
 All delicious.

 Enter your email for your free eBook!

 - 1-inch fresh ginger, grated